 Diagnostic, Monitoring and Resistance Laboratory Tests for HIV

-Once a patient has been diagnosed as being HIV-infected, several tests are required to evaluate and monitor the clinical progression of disease.
+Once a patient has been diagnosed as being HIV-infected, several tests are required to evaluate, stage, and monitor the clinical progression of disease.

 Viral load assays quantify the amount of HIV-1 RNA circulating in the blood of an infected individual.
 Total quantification includes cell-free virus, virus in infected cells in all compartments of the body, and integrated provirus.
 However, the easiest measurement of viral load is that of cell-free virus in an individual's plasma.
 Because differences exist in the absolute copy number generated by different viral load assays, the same assay should be used to follow an individual's viral load.
 For a specific assay, the biologic variability of viral load is 2-fold.

-Viral load tests are also approved for monitoring the effects of ARV therapy, to track viral suppression, and to detect treatment failure.* (* Older methods of quantitation of viral burden that are not recommended or no longer have FDA clinical approval include the Mediva SUDS test, quantitative viral culture, and the HIV-1 p24 antigen assay.)
-Successful combination ARV therapy should decrease viral load 1.5 to 2 logs (30-100 fold) within 6 weeks, with the viral load decreasing below the limit of detection within 4 to 6 months.7
+Viral load tests are also approved for monitoring ART by tracking viral suppression, and to detecting treatment failure.
+Successful ART should decrease viral load 1.5 to 2 logs (30- to 100-fold) within 6 weeks, with the viral load decreasing below the limit of detection within 4 to 6 months.7

-Standard assays have a lower limit of detection of 400 copies/mL, and ultrasensitive assays may detect viral loads as low as 5 to 50 copies/mL.
+Newer assays have a greater dynamic range than either the standard or ultrasensitive assay (e.g., 40 to 10,000,000 copies/mL).
+Standard assays have a lower limit of detection of 400 copies/mL, whereas ultrasensitive assays may detect viral loads as low as 5 to 50 copies/mL.
 Cohort studies strongly suggest that patients with viral loads <50 copies/mL have more sustained viral suppression than patients with viral loads between 50 and 400 copies/mL.
-Ultrasensitive assays are therefore more useful than standard viral load tests in predicting prolonged viral suppression and are recommended for monitoring patients who are receiving ARV therapy.
+Assays that can detect <50 copies/mL are therefore more useful than standard viral load tests in predicting prolonged viral suppression and are recommended for monitoring patients who are receiving ART.

 Brief viral rebounds, known as "blips," can result in viral load levels of 50 to 500 copies/mL in patients with previously undetectable viral loads (<50 copies/mL).
-Acute concurrent illness and/or recent vaccination may cause this transient rise; however, studies have suggested that blips represent random biologic and statistical variation or false elevations of viral load resulting from laboratory processing.8,9 Blips are not often associated with the development of resistance mutations or virologic failure and do not usually require a change in ARV therapy.9 Re-testing should be performed after 12 weeks before a change in ARV regimen is considered.
+Acute concurrent illness and/or recent vaccination may cause this transient rise; however, studies have suggested that low-level transient viremia represents random biologic and statistical variation or false elevations of viral load resulting from laboratory processing.8,9 "Blips" are not often associated with the development of resistance mutations or virologic failure and do not usually require a change in ART.9 Re-testing should be performed within 4 weeks to differentiate low-level transient viremia from virologic failure.
+ART should not be changed based on a single viral load elevation.
 For more information, refer to Antiretroviral Therapy: Section VI.
-Monitoring of Patients Receiving ARV Therapy.
+A. Virologic and Immunologic Monitoring.